portainer/terraform-provider-portainer/docs/resources/cloud_provider_provision.md

 ## Overview
 The `portainer_cloud_provider_provision` resource provisions a new Kubernetes cluster using supported cloud providers through the Portainer API.

+> Currently working only for Portainer BE edition

 It currently supports:
 - Civo, DigitalOcean, Linode → via `/cloud/{provider}/provision`
 - Amazon EKS → via `/cloud/amazon/provision`